sfurmanvt/SoftwareDesign_Assignment5/README.md

 <h1>Running Tests</h1>

+Code is written in python3.

+You might need to run the following to resolve dependencies:

+"pip install pygame"

+"pip install scipy"

+"pip install numpy"

-run UnitTest.py from the command line using "python UnitTest.py" from within the
+run UnitTest.py from the command line using "python UnitTest.py" from within the SoftwareDesign_Assignment5 folder.

-root directory of the project folder.
-You might need to run "pip install pygame"

-to resolve all of the dependencies
+(use pip3 and python3 if on mac or linux or you already have python as python2)